If you’ve set up a Google Ads campaign and you’re not monitoring and optimising it constantly, you could be pouring money down the drain.

 So, while broad match keywords can lead to wastage if not monitored, another benefit to monitoring is that broad match keywords can open doors to other opportunities and give you valuable insight into what people are searching for.
 It requires daily monitoring and constant updating, but it’s free market research and will make your job easier and give you more ideas.

-I don’t have time to manage my AdWords campaign!
+I don’t have time to manage my Google Ads campaign!

-To effectively manage an AdWords campaign, you’ll need to spend roughly four hours per week and at least 30 minutes per day monitoring and optimising your campaign to get the best results.
+To effectively manage a Google Ads campaign, you’ll need to spend roughly four hours per week and at least 30 minutes per day monitoring and optimising your campaign to get the best results.

 The results can deliver strong marketing outcomes, so the time invested will pay off.
 For example, by following these rules, at Outsource, we took a property services company from achieving two conversions per month to more than 77 per month.